 - If the report involves discriminatory harassment by the school principal, the reporter shall make the report directly to the school district EEO Compliance Officer.

-- Other harassment by the school principal should be reported to the respective Assistant Superintendent.
-The Assistant Superintendent will conduct the investigation within a reasonable period of time, generally within 30 school days of the complaint.
+- Other harassment by the school principal should be reported to the Principal Supervisor.
+The Principal Supervisor will conduct the investigation within a reasonable period of time, generally within 30 school days of the complaint.

 Under certain circumstances, alleged harassment may constitute child abuse or other criminal violation under state law.
 The statutory obligation to report a suspected crime, therefore, may be applicable.
 (See GBEBC – Reporting of Suspected Crimes).

 Complaints will be kept confidential to the extent possible given the need to investigate and act on investigative results.